Generalized Loschmidt echo and information scrambling in open systems: The OTOC-Loschmidt echo relation in open systems

 Here, $H_A$ and $H_B$ are the Hamiltonians defined on subsystems A and B, respectively.
 The interaction term is given by $V = \delta \sum_k V_A^k \otimes V_B^k$, where $\delta$ represents the coupling constant between subsystems A and B. To account for the effect of the coupling on the reduced evolution of the operator $R_B$, we approximately treat it as random noises acting on subsystem B~\cite{zurek2003decoherence,schlosshauer2007quantum,yanInformationScramblingLoschmidt2020},

-Here, $\{V_{\alpha}\}$ denotes the random noise operator, and the overline represents the average over all the realizations of $\{V_{\alpha}\}$ \cite{note1}.
+Here, $\{V_{\alpha}\}$ denotes the random noise operator, and the overline represents the average over all the realizations of $\{V_{\alpha}\}$.
+Here we use random external noise on subsystem $B$ to approximate the role of the interaction between the subsystem and its environment, a standard approach in studies of decoherence dynamics~\cite{zurek2003decoherence,schlosshauer2007quantum}.
+This approximation can be easily understood in the $\delta \ll 1$ limit~\cite{yanInformationScramblingLoschmidt2020}: the time evolution of an operator $R_B$ can be expanded to order $\delta^2$, leading to an effective master equation under the Born–Markov approximation.
+This master equation is equivalent to a stochastic time evolution of subsystem $B$ under a Langevin noise $\{V_\alpha\}$.

-Using the above approximation and the Haar integral in Eq.~\eqref{Harr-integral} to compute the random average over $R_B$, the average OTOC in Eq.~\eqref{average_OTOC} can be further written as
+Using the above approximation and the Haar integral in Eq.~\eqref{Haar-integral} to compute the random average over $R_B$, the average OTOC in Eq.~\eqref{average_OTOC} can be further written as

-where R.H.S represents the average over all realizations of the noise operators $\{V_{\alpha}\}$ and $\{V_{\alpha^{'}}\}$.
+where the overline in the R.H.S of the final step represents the average over all realizations of the noise operators $\{V_{\alpha}\}$ and $\{V_{\alpha^{'}}\}$.
 Each term in this average corresponds to the LE as defined in Eq.~\eqref{Echo_closed_def}.
 Thus, we obtain the OTOC-LE relation in closed systems.
 We also provide proof of this OTOC-LE relation using the diagram representation in Appendix A~\cite{SM}.